-You can purchase certain emergency preparation supplies tax free during the 2020 Emergency Preparation Supplies Sales Tax Holiday.
-There is no limit on the number of qualifying items you can purchase, and you do not need to issue an exemption certificate to claim the exemption.
+Natural disasters will continue to happen, even during the COVID-19 pandemic.
+Prepare yourself during the 2021 Emergency Preparation Supplies Sales Tax Holiday for emergencies that can cause physical damage like hurricanes, flash floods and wildfires.
+You can purchase certain emergency preparation supplies tax free during the sales tax holiday.
+There is no limit on the number of qualifying items you can purchase, and you do not need to give an exemption certificate to claim the exemption.

 Delivery, shipping, handling and transportation charges are part of the sales price.
 If the emergency preparation supply being purchased is taxable, the delivery charge is also taxable.
 Consider these charges when determining whether an emergency preparation supply can be purchased tax free during the holiday.